 You might be awesome (might?) but how are people supposed to know that if you don’t tell them?
-Toot you own horn for fuck’s sake.
-Tell people you have the best product, the most helpful customer service and the lowest price and then back it up when they take you up on your offer.
+Toot your own horn for fuck’s sake.
+Tell people you have the best product, the most helpful customer service, and the lowest price and then back it up when they take you up on your offer.

 Have faith in who you are and what you have to offer.
 So what can Sprint teach you about your online business?
 It comes down to a simple formula: